Godfrey Onyeka

-Godfrey Onyeka (born May 23, 1994) is a professional Canadian football defensive back for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Godfrey Onyeka (born May 23, 1994) is a professional Canadian football defensive back for the Calgary Stampeders of the Canadian Football League (CFL).

 University career

 Onyeka played U Sports football for the Wilfrid Laurier Golden Hawks from 2014 to 2017.
 He was a member of the Golden Hawks 2016 Yates Cup championship team and was a three-time U Sports First Team All-Canadian after winning the award in 2015, 2016, and 2017.

 Professional career

 Edmonton Eskimos

-In the CFL Scouting Bureau's Final Rankings, Onyeka was named the 10th best player available in the 2018 CFL Draft.
+In the CFL Scouting Bureau's Final Rankings, Onyeka was named the 10th best player available in the 2018 CFL draft.
 In alignment with his ranking, he was selected with the 10th overall pick in the draft by the Edmonton Eskimos and signed with the team on May 16, 2018.
 He made the team's roster following training camp and played in the team's season opening game on June 14, 2018, against the Winnipeg Blue Bombers.
 In his rookie year, he played in nine games where he made two defensive tackles.

 In 2019, Onyeka played in all 18 regular season games where he recorded three defensive tackles and 13 special teams tackles.
 He also played in his first two post-season games, against the Montreal Alouettes in the Semi-Final and then the Hamilton Tiger-Cats in the Division Final, where he posted three defensive tackles and one special teams tackle over the two games.
 He did not play in 2020 due to the cancellation of the 2020 CFL season and he became a free agent on February 9, 2021.